Habitability, Brine Irradiation and Temperature

-HABIT (HabitAbility, Brine Irradiation and Temperature) is an instrument designed to harvest water from the Mars atmosphere, an experiment that might pave the way to future water farms on Mars.
-The instrument will be placed on board the Kazachok lander, to be launched in 2022.
+Habitability, Brine Irradiation and Temperature (HABIT) is an instrument designed to harvest water from the Mars atmosphere, an experiment that might pave the way to future water farms on Mars.
+As part of ESA's ExoMars-2 mission, the instrument was planned to be placed on board the Kazachok lander.
+The launch of ExoMars-2 has been postponed to 2028.

 Instrument description

 HABIT is composed of two major components: BOTTLE (Brine Observation Transition to Liquid Experiment) and ENVPACK (Environmental Package).
 BOTTLE contains six containers protected by HEPA filters, filled with salts that will collect atmospheric water through deliquescence.
 Sensors in each container will measure hydration and a state in which brine formed.
 Salts in the instrument can be dehydrated to allow indefinite operations of the instrument.

 ENVPACK will contain instruments measuring ultraviolet irradiance, ground temperature, and a temperature of the atmosphere in three different directions.
 Most of the ENVPACK instruments were already used in Rover Environmental Monitoring Station of the NASA's Curiosity rover.
-The Principal Investigator of HABIT is Javier Martin-Torres, from the University of Aberdeen, United Kingdom.
+The Principal Investigator of HABIT is Javier Martin-Torres.